teoshibin/COMP2042_CW_hcyst2/README.md

             - Controller2
             - ...

-### Major Changes
+### Changes
-- Added Sound class for audio clip playing and music playing
+- Removed Digit actor
+- Removed Background actor and move its functionality to LoadComponents
 - Added ConstantData class for game constants
 - Added RuntimeData class for data references (game saves are loaded here)
-- Added Player, SavedGame, settings as serializable data object
-- Added SaveGameManager that extends FileManager for the use of loading and storing player info
-- Added LevelNotFoundException a custom Exception class for error handling
 - Added Game, LoadComponents, LevelSelector and Launcher, refactored from the original main class.
 - Added LevelBase interface for linking up all custom-made levels.
+- Added LevelNotFoundException a custom Exception class for error handling
+- Added Sound class for audio clip playing and music playing
+- Added SaveGameManager that extends FileManager for the use of loading and storing save file
-- Added assets.properties as assets path storage
+- Added Player, SavedGame, settings as serializable data object
 - Added data access objects (DAO) for Player and assets
+- Added assets.properties as central assets' path storage
+- Categorized classes into package of controllers, core, utils and worlds
 - Categorized asset files into directories of images, sounds, views (fxml assets) and styles (css)
-- Categorized classes into package of controllers, core, utils and worlds
 - Refactored Actor class into IntersectingActor class, ActingActor class, AnimatingActor Interface
-- Refactored Turtle, WetTurtle and Frog to extends ActingActor and implements AnimatingActor capable of pausing individual animation timer while game puase
+- Refactored Turtle, WetTurtle and Frog to extends ActingActor and implements AnimatingActor
 - Refactored End actor to extends IntersectingActor and remove inherited unused methods
-- Refactored the rest of actors extend from ActingActor
+- Refactored the rest of the actors extend from ActingActor
-- Optimized in game score display from image view adding to label updating
+- Refactored in game score display from image view appending to label updating
-- Removed Digit actor
-- Removed Background actor and move its functionality to LoadComponents
 - Added GodAnimal actor that wins instantly for debugging purposes
 - Added several fxml screens with its controller controlled by an instance of ScreenController in Launcher
 - Slightly shrink down the size of the window

-### Bug Fixes
+### Fixes
 - Fixed actor image view inconsistent shifting due to different image size of different actors
 - Fixed fast frog movement bug for long pressed key
 - Fixed a bug where all wet turtles sink into water at the same time